-If your recipe calls for a specific type of flour (most likely almond flour), be sure that you use it.
+If your recipe calls for a specific type of flour (most likely almond flour, although there are alternatives), be sure that you use it.
 Even using egg white substitutes instead of actual egg whites may cause changes in the chemical reactions involved in baking, which can cause cracks.

 You must also prepare all the ingredients according to directions.
 If your recipe calls for sifted flour, not sifting the flour might make the granules too thick and trap air or cause other problems that can lead to cracking.

 One exception to this rule that is especially relevant to making macarons is the shade of food coloring that you use to achieve those vibrant colors that are characteristic of macarons.

 The same goes for the temperature of the ingredients: make sure that you follow directions.
 You should soften butter for about an hour at room temperature.

 Eggs require about thirty minutes to come to room temperature.
 Using ingredients that are not properly warmed (or cooled) can change the temperature of the batter and affect the baking process.

 Be sure that your kitchen is equipped with the proper equipment before you undertake baking macarons.
 If your recipe calls for a certain type of pan, tray, or sheet, be sure to use it.